yoshimo0417/Crucible/README.md

 ## Special Thanks

-- Lava, thank you for the numerous bam files and feedback
+- Lava, thank you for the numerous bam files, item outlines/descriptions, and feedback
 - lowman02, thank you for the testing and feedback
 - Cam for all of your help and assistance.
 The reasons are many, thank you.
 - All those who assisted in testing and providing feedback!
 I appreciate every single one of you for all that you do!